Treaty of Lisbon (1668): Terms

 The Spanish Habsburgs recognised the legitimacy of the Braganza dynasty in Portugal.
 Infanta Catarina, Duchess of Braganza (1540–1614), the former Duchess of Braganza and grandmother of João IV of Portugal, was retroactively acknowledged as a legitimate heir to the throne.

 Portuguese sovereignty over its colonial possessions was reconfirmed except for the African exclave of Ceuta, a city that did not recognise the House of Braganza as the new ruling dynasty.

 Agreements on the exchange of prisoners, reparations and the restoration of commercial relations were reached.

 Portugal ceded Ceuta to Spain.
-Seven years earlier, the nearby city of Tangiers had been awarded to King Charles II of England as part of the dowry of Catherine of Braganza, as had been stipulated in the Treaty of Lisbon of 1661.
+Seven years earlier, the nearby city of Tangiers had been awarded to King Charles II of England as part of the dowry of Catherine of Braganza, as had been stipulated in the Marriage Treaty of 1661.

 Consequences

 The treaty had advantages for both countries.
 Spain, relieved to be ending a financially ruinous war, was quite pliant in the negotiations.
 Also, Portugal could now pursue the possession of its overseas colonies.

-After 1668, Portugal, determined to differentiate itself from Spain, turned to Western Europe, particularly France and England, for new ideas and skills.
-Part of a gradual "de-Iberianization", as Portugal consolidated its cultural and political independence from Spain.
+After 1668, Portugal, determined to differentiate itself from Spain, turned to Western Europe, particularly France and England, for new ideas and skills, part of a gradual "de-Iberianization", as Portugal consolidated its cultural and political independence from Spain.
 Portuguese nationalism, which was aroused by success on the battlefield, produced hostile reactions to Spanish things and persons.
 By then, Portuguese society was composed of two basic elements: those who participated in the gradual Europeanization process, the "political nation", and those who remained largely unchanged, the majority of the people, who remained apolitical and passive.

 Portugal's restoration of independence freed it to pursue the course mapped out by the pioneers of commercial imperialism.
 During the 17th century, its economy depended largely upon entrepôt trade in tobacco and sugar and the export of salt.
 During the 18th century, staples were not abandoned, but the Portuguese economy came to be based more upon slaves, gold, leather and wine.
 Portuguese trade was centered in the busy port of Lisbon and influenced especially by Anglo-Dutch capitalism and the colonial economy in Brazil.